Sinapsis-AI/sinapsis-speech/packages/sinapsis_elevenlabs/README.md

 > Sinapsis project requires Python 3.10 or higher.
 >

-Install using your favourite package manager.
-We strongly encourage the use of <code>uv</code>, although any other package manager should work too.
-If you need to install <code>uv</code> please see the [official documentation](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).
+Install using your preferred package manager.
+We strongly recommend using <code>uv</code>.
+To install <code>uv</code>, refer to the [official documentation](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).

-Example with <code>uv</code>:
+Install with <code>uv</code>:
 ```bash
   uv pip install sinapsis-elevenlabs --extra-index-url https://pypi.sinapsis.tech
 ```

- or with raw <code>pip</code>:
+Or with raw <code>pip</code>:
 ```bash
   pip install sinapsis-elevenlabs --extra-index-url https://pypi.sinapsis.tech
 ```

 > [!IMPORTANT]
-> Templates in each package may require extra dependencies.
+> Templates in each package may require additional dependencies.
 For development, we recommend installing the package with all the optional dependencies:
 >

-with <code>uv</code>:
+With <code>uv</code>:
 ```bash
   uv pip install sinapsis-elevenlabs[all] --extra-index-url https://pypi.sinapsis.tech
 ```
- or with raw <code>pip</code>:
+Or with raw <code>pip</code>:
 ```bash
   pip install sinapsis-elevenlabs[all] --extra-index-url https://pypi.sinapsis.tech
 ```